Fatty Acids: Polyunsaturated with Other than

 1. Conjugated Fatty Acids Derived from Bacteria in Animal Tissues

 Fatty acids with conjugated diene systems are found in small but significant amounts in tissues of ruminant animals, where they are formed as intermediates or by-products in the biohydrogenation of linoleic and linolenic acids by microorganisms in the rumen, and thence they make their way into meat and dairy products and eventually into human tissues.
-The main isomer, 9-cis,11-trans-octadecadienoic acid, amounts to 1-2% of the fatty acids of milk fat, and it may be accompanied by a small proportion of positional and geometrical isomers, both with conjugated double bonds (6,8- to 12,14-18:2) or less often with two or more methylene groups between double bonds, while an analogous fatty acid derived from α-linolenic acid, 9-cis,11-trans,15-cis-octadecatrienoic acid is usually detected at trace levels only.
+The main isomer, 9Z,11E-octadecadienoic acid, amounts to 1-2% of the fatty acids of milk fat, and it may be accompanied by a small proportion of positional and geometrical isomers, both with conjugated double bonds (6,8- to 12,14-18:2) or less often with two or more methylene groups between double bonds, while an analogous fatty acid derived from α-linolenic acid, 9Z,11E,15Z-octadecatrienoic acid is usually detected at trace levels only.
 One consequence of the biohydrogenation process is that the levels of the precursor essential fatty acids in ruminant tissues are very low.
-Although most of the conjugated fatty acids in tissues of other animals are probably obtained from the diet, some may be produced by linoleate isomerases in intestinal microorganisms, even in humans.
+Although most of the conjugated fatty acids in tissues of other animals are probably obtained from the diet, some may be produced by linoleate isomerases in intestinal microorganisms even in humans.

 Biosynthesis of 9-cis,11-trans-octadecadienoic acid in Lactobacillus plantarum

-There is considerable interest in conjugated linoleic acid ('CLA') at present because of reports that it has beneficial medical properties, including anti-cancer effects.
+There is considerable interest in conjugated linoleic acid ('CLA') at present because of reports that it has beneficial medical properties, including as an anti-cancer agent.
 Depending on the specific isomer, it is claimed to have anti-atherosclerosis effects, to help the immune system, and to affect energy metabolism by promoting protein deposition as opposed to fat.
-The material sold as a nutritional supplement is produced commercially by alkaline isomerization of linoleate-rich oils and consists of equimolar amounts of 9c,11t- and 10t,12c-18:2, together with variable amounts of positional and geometrical isomers.
-This mixture does not necessarily have the same beneficial effects as the individual isomers.
-As described in our web pages for methylene-interrupted polyunsaturated fatty acids, the CLA isomers can undergo chain elongation and desaturation to eventually form an analogue of arachidonic acid with a conjugated double bond system.
-Although the rate of this reaction is low, it is possible that the metabolites could have biological activity.
+The material sold as a nutritional supplement is produced commercially by alkaline isomerization of linoleate-rich oils and consists of equimolar amounts of 9Z,11E- and 10E,12Z-18:2, together with variable amounts of positional and geometrical isomers.
+This mixture does not necessarily have the same benefits as the individual isomers.
+As described in our web pages for methylene-interrupted polyunsaturated fatty acids, the CLA isomers can undergo chain elongation and desaturation to eventually form an analogue of arachidonic acid with a conjugated double bond system, i.e., 5Z,8Z,12Z,14E-20:4.
+Although the rate of this reaction is low, it is possible that such fatty acids could have biological activity if utilized for eicosanoid biosynthesis.
 Shorter-chain metabolites of CLA are found in tissues as a result of β‑oxidation.
-It is now recognized that conjugated linoleate reacts to produce nitro fatty acids in animal tissues with great facility in vitro, and it may be the primary endogenous substrate for fatty acid nitration in vivo; nitro-CLA isomers have been detected in plasma and urine of healthy humans.

 2. Conjugated Fatty Acids Produced in Animals